smartfisystem/newems/design/smartfi_server.md

     * System will store data marking timestamp, if needed.
 Timestamp granuality is minute
 * Multiple clients should be able to upload data concurrently
 * System should store data in such a way that consumer can distinguish among data for each source (client IOT device)
 * Only registered client should be able to interact with system

+####  2.1.2. <a name='Datavisualization'></a>Data visualization
+* System should be able to generate report and send it via mail
+* Requirement for reports (with miximum, minimum & average) with charts:- Lists of report types
+    * Energy vs cost :-
+        * Energy vs cost data of different meters (Energy Vs Cost Report)
+        * Energy Generation (Chart-Generation Energy Vs Cost)
+        * Energy Consumptions (Chart-Consumption Energy Vs Cost)
+    * Daily Energy Data(i.e. 24hr consumption) with graph
+    * Log Book of energy cnsumptions with graph:-
+        * 15-minutes (Logbook15Minutes)
+        * 30-minutes (Logbook30Minutes)
+        * Hourly (LogbookHourly)
+    * Group wise Energy Report with chart (Group Report)
+    * Shift Energy Report :-
+        * with cost
+        * without cost

 ###  2.2. <a name='Non-functionalrequirements'></a>Non-functional requirements